 On WP Mastery, for example, I currently use a page builder for my pages but write my blog posts with Gutenberg.
 Using this plugin, I can prevent the Gutenberg editor from loading on all content types except blog posts.

 A different use case would be if you run a multi-author blog and you do not want all of your users to use Gutenberg (maybe they don’t like it?).
 You could simply use this plugin to disable Gutenberg for certain user roles on your site.

 JetPack is developed by Automattic and is one of the most popular plugins for WordPress.
 As this plugin has been around forever and is developed by the same company running WordPress, it’s no surprise to see the JetPack plugin extend Gutenberg with custom blocks.

 To me, the simplicity of those new blocks makes JetPack one of the best Gutenberg plugins for content creators.
 Let’s go through those blocks and see what they can do!

 The “Forms” block lets you easily build contact forms directly in Gutenberg while writing your content or building your page.
 Isn’t that great?
-No more leaving a post editor to build a contact form in a 3rd-party tool like Caldera Forms, Gravity Forms or Contact Form 7.
+No more leaving a post editor to build a contact form in a 3rd-party tool like Caldera Forms, Gravity Forms, or Contact Form 7.
 For basic forms, this plugin will be more than sufficient.

-Adding Google Maps also is easy with the JetPack extension for Gutenberg.
+Adding Google Maps is also easy with the JetPack extension for Gutenberg.
 You can choose between various styles and create the map directly while writing your content.